Sz-Tim/isRev/ms/msOutline.md

 Habitat complexity, litter depth, biotic interactions, diet, any and all natural history, changes through time
 - Bishop et al 2014
 - Dunn/Sanders/someone paper about queen release
+- Particular parts of the world that need focus
+- Local vs regional?

 # IX.
 Conclusion
 Patterns of ant richness are complex and varied.